AmanNegi/todo-next-app/README.md

 # Todo-Demo-App ✅
-> Build using NextJS and PocketbaseDB
+> Build using NextJS-13 and PocketbaseDB

 ![Next JS](https://img.shields.io/badge/Next-black?style=for-the-badge&logo=next.js&logoColor=white)
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)
 ![TailwindCSS](https://img.shields.io/badge/tailwindcss-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white)

 This project is built as a learning step towards becoming the perfect NextJS Developer.
 Feel free to checkout the source code and learn the core essential basics of NextJS.

-If you are a beginner, this repository will answer a lot of your questions.
+- If you are a beginner, this repository will answer a lot of your questions.

-If you feel the codebase could be improved.
+- If you feel the codebase could be improved.
 Feel free to contribute in the codebase while learning new things.

 ## Concepts Included 🐱‍🚀